parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/planning-and-future-care/progression-of-symptoms.md

 ### What can be done

-- Guidance for self-help strategies for less severe symptoms is on the Swallowing Difficulties page.
+- Guidance for self-help strategies for less severe symptoms is on the <a href="/learn/managing-symptoms/swallowing" class="internal-link">_Swallowing Difficulties_</a> page.
 - If you have not already done so, or if the situation has changed, talk to your GP about referral to a Speech & Language Therapist (SLT) for a further assessment.
 - If food or drink makes someone cough, encourage the cough to help clear the food or drink from the airway.
 - SLT’s may make recommendations.
 These may be changes in consistency of the food and drink you take in.
 Such changes are to reduce the risk of aspiration pneumonia.
 - There are medical options that could be used for artificial feeding and hydration.
-However, they do not remove the risk of saliva going down the wrong way.
-Artificial feeding and hydration comes with risks and tube insertion may be distressing.
+However, they do not remove the risk of saliva _going down the wrong way._ Artificial feeding and hydration comes with risks and tube insertion may be distressing.
 - Some people prefer to accept the risk of food or drink going down the wrong way, so continue to eat and drink by mouth.
-- More information on artificial feeding is on the Future Care Options page.
+- More information on artificial feeding is on the <a href="/learn/living-with-parkinsons/planning-and-future-care/future-care-options" class="internal-link">_Future Care Options_</a> page.

 ---